Yordan Alvarez Player Props: Astros vs. Twins

-Yordan Alvarez -- with a slugging percentage of .788 in his past 10 games, including five home runs -- will be in action for the Houston Astros versus the Minnesota Twins, with Joe Ryan on the hill, on May 30 at 8:10 PM ET.
+On Wednesday, Yordan Alvarez (.750 slugging percentage in past 10 games, including five home runs) and the Houston Astros play the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 8:10 PM ET.

 Yordan Alvarez Game Info & Props vs. the Twins